QuTech-Delft/compute-runtime-schema/tests/control-software-validator/README.md

 respectively (or directly in the test file).

 Setting the environment variable `CSV_MODE` to `dry_run` triggers a dry run that does not connect to the control software.
-This is useful for verifying the validator itself.
+This is useful for verifying the validator itself, as it will fail if any of the request messages are badly formatted.

 ## Model generation